thitta/newwork-lab/simple-http-server/README.md

 ./main
 ```

-On other systems, `CMakeLists.txt` is provided.
+In other systems, use `CMakeLists.txt`.

 ### Reference